In this episode, I'm answering my readers' personal finance questions about 401k loans, how to start investing, and how to start getting out of debt:

 00:53 Now let's get onto the first question.
 So first is, first up is cindy and Cindy says, hi, Dr Cabler, I want to start investing, but I have no clue where to start or what I should invest in.
 How can I get started?
 Okay, Cindy.
 Well, one of the first things.
 Well, the first thing I want to start out with is that many people think investing is very difficult.
 It's there, there are huge barriers to start investing.

 It's a and it's very complicated and really it's not.
-Investing is something that just about anyone can easily do and you can easily open up a an investing account and really just a few minutes.
+Investing is something that just about anyone can easily do and you can easily open up an investing account in really just a few minutes.